-Marsh violet (Viola palustris) belongs to the family Violaceae (the Violet family).
+The marsh violet (Viola palustris) belongs to Violaceae (the Violet family).
 It is a perennial herb that is native to northern Eurasia and northern North America.
 This herb grows in moist meadows, marshes, and streambanks, and it can reach 3-10 cm in height.
 The leaves are basal rosette, kidney-shaped, and stalked.
 The flowers are solitaly, nodding, and bloom in May to June.
 The lateral petals are lightly bearded.